Non-algebraic deformations of flat K\"ahler manifolds: Introduction and preliminaries

 \section{Introduction and preliminaries}

 Any smooth projective variety over $\C$ can be viewed as a compact K\"ahler manifold.

 However, the world of K\"ahler geometry is noticeably larger than the world of complex projective geometry.
 There exist holomorphic deformations of projective varieties which cannot be holomorphically embedded into any complex projective space.
-Moreover, Claire Voisin has constructed examples of compact K\"ahler manifolds, which are not homeomorphic to any projective variety (\cite{Vois}).
+Moreover, Claire Voisin has constructed examples of compact K\"ahler manifolds, which are not homeomorphic to any projective variety (\cite{Vois04}).

 Let us say that a complex structure is {\it algebraic}, or, more generally, that a complex manifold is {\it algebraic}, if it can be obtained as analytification of a smooth projective variety.
-The list of manifolds which admit both algebraic and non-algebraic complex structures includes K3-surfaces, Hyperk\"ahler manifolds, complex tori and some other examples.
-For complex tori it is well-known(\cite{BL99}, \cite{Sh}) that in every dimension $n>1$ a very general $n$-dimensional complex torus is non-algebraic.
-As it follows from Barlet's theorems on the semi-continuity of the algebraic dimension (\cite{Bar}), if there exists at least one non-algebraic complex structure in a given deformation class, then a very general member of this family is non-algebraic.
+The list of manifolds that admit both algebraic and non-algebraic complex structures includes K3-surfaces, Hyperk\"ahler manifolds, complex tori and others.
+For complex tori, it is well-known that in every dimension $n>1$ a very general $n$-dimensional complex torus is non-algebraic (\cite{BL99}, Ch.
+1, Corollary 6.3.
+See also \cite{Sh}, Ch.
+VII, Subsection 1.4.).
+As it follows from Barlet's theorems about the semi-continuity property for the algebraic dimension (\cite{Bar}), if there exists at least one non-algebraic complex structure in a given deformation class, then a very general member of this family is non-algebraic.

 The aim of this article is to study the existence of non-algebraic deformations of complex manifolds admitting flat K\"ahler metric.
 Such manifolds are natural generalisations of complex tori, and, as follows from Bieberbach's theory of crystallographic groups (see subsection~\ref{Fedorov}), every flat K\"ahler manifold $X$ is isomorphic to a quotient $T/G$ for a complex torus $T$ and a finite group $G$ acting on $T$ holomorphically and freely.